CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 * ** impact on business processes **
  It is important to understand the potential impact of information security incidents on business-critical processes.
 Dependencies on applications and IT systems, as well as Industrial Control Systems (ICS), Internet of Things (IoT), and other components are not always well-known to management.
 However, a list of possible security risks is usually insufficient to support management win.
 Balanced reasoning should also include the following points.
 * ** Legal Security Requirements **
 Laws and other legal requirements may also impose information security requirements in an institution, including, for example, privacy laws, the Social Security Code, the Commercial Code, the Civil Code, the Criminal Code, the IT Security Act, etc. Many legislative phrases regarding information security requirements are general and can be made without obligation.
-Concrete analysis can be used to derive concrete obligations to ensure an adequate level of safety.
-An institution must examine which regulations and laws can be effective.
+Concrete analysis can be used to derive concrete obligations for ensuring an appropriate level of safety.
+An institution has to investigate which regulations and laws can come into effect.
 * ** Advantages of a certification **
  A certification of information security processes officially confirms the high regard for information security in an institution.
 The confidence of the business partners and the public in the institution is thereby strengthened.
 Certification brings competitive advantages to sales and marketing.
 * ** Standard Information Security Practices for the Industry ** An additional motivation for using information security standards is the behavior of other similar organizations.
 Information about industry standards can be obtained from industry journals, from events or through contacts with chambers and associations.
-An appropriate way to raise management awareness is to write a short report (possibly live hacking), followed by a presentation that uses current examples (external and internal) to explain the subject of information security.
+An appropriate way to raise management awareness is to write a short report (possibly live hacking) followed by a presentation that uses current examples (external and internal) to explain the subject of information security.
 For example, it should be pointed out that technical measures without simultaneous human and organizational measures are pointless.
 In order to get the support of the management, it is helpful to show the benefits of such measures.

-Experience has shown that information security is only successfully implemented in an institution if all supervisors set a good example.
+Experience has shown that information security is only successfully implemented in an institution if all superiors lead by example.
 It makes sense, therefore, to explicitly oblige all executives to inform and sensitize their employees to compliance with the security requirements.

 #### ORP.3.M2 Contact for security questions

-In each institution there must be contact points for security issues, both for seemingly simple as well as for complex and technical issues.
+In each institution there must be contact points for security issues, both for seemingly simple as well as complex and technical issues.
 These can be IT administrators, IT application managers or the information security officer.

 Often the inhibition threshold to report concrete security incidents is high.
 However, if the Information Security Officer is already known to staff as the point of contact for general information security issues, this can break down barriers to reporting specific security issues.

 In addition, the institution must communicate to its employees that the reporting of security incidents does not adversely affect them and urge them to report any suspicion of a security incident promptly and, if necessary, anonymously.

 Since many security issues arise in the private use of IT systems, information security officers should also forward to allegedly non-official matters information, such.
-For example, to phishing, to the problem of computer viruses and Trojan horses in Internet use or for the protection of personal data in e-commerce.
+As to phishing, the problem of computer viruses and Trojan horses in the Internet use or the protection of personal data in e-commerce.
 This will make employees more open to security and more acceptable to the Information Security Officer.
-In addition, experience shows that many supposedly private problems occur equivalently in the office as well.
+In addition, experience shows that many allegedly private problems also occur in the office.
 All employees must be familiar with the contact persons for safety issues as well as the reporting channels for security incidents.
 The contact details of the registration office should be published efficiently on the intranet with names, telephone numbers and e-mail addresses.
 Flyers that remain permanently in the workplace support sustainability.

 #### ORP.3.M3 Instructing the staff in the safe handling of IT [Supervisors, Human Resources, IT Operations]

 Many security problems arise from incorrect use or configuration of the IT.
 To prevent such problems, all employees and external users must be trained and trained in the safe handling of the institution's IT, ICS, and IoT components, as far as their work contexts are concerned.

 All users of IT, ICS and IoT components must be made aware of their rights and obligations in using them.
 For this, they must be provided with specific guidelines, which they must observe when dealing with the IT, ICS and IoT components.
 Such a guideline must describe the general conditions that exist when using the IT, ICS and IoT components under consideration and the security measures to be taken.
 It helps users to get clear and unambiguous information about what they should not do under any circumstances.
 These guidelines must be binding, understandable, current and available.
-In order to document the liability, it should be signed by the authorities, or at least by the persons responsible for their operation.
+In order to document the liability, it should be signed by the authorities or, at least, by those responsible for their operation.
 It is also advisable to formulate it in a short and understandable manner so that it can be distributed, for example, as a poster, notepad, flyer or similar.
 In addition, they should be available on the intranet.

 In principle, user guidelines should only contain rules that can also be implemented and are formulated as positively and comprehensibly as possible.
 For example, a user policy might take place